octabytes/octabytes.github.io/content/applications/live-chat/chatwoot.md

   iframe_website: /website-iframe/applications/live-chat/chatwoot
   dashboardImage: /images/applications/live-chat/chatwoot/screenshot-1.jpg
   short_description: Chatwoot is an open-source, alternative customer engagement suite.
-  description: Chatwoot is an alternative to Intercom, Zendesk and Salesforce Service Cloud.
+  description: "Chatwoot is an alternative to Intercom, Zendesk and Salesforce Service Cloud.
 As well as helping to ensure a great customer experience, it increases your support team's productivity and provides them with actionable data.
 It integrates with multiple conversation channels like website live-chat, email, Facebook pages, Twitter handles, WhatsApp, etc. It displays conversation from different channels, thereby building a single view of the customer, with no need to switch between tools.
-Mobile apps for Chatwoot (available for Android and iOS) enable you to browse conversations, reply to messages and collaborate with the team.
+Mobile apps for Chatwoot (available for Android and iOS) enable you to browse conversations, reply to messages and collaborate with the team."
   features:
     - title: Shared inbox for your team
       description: Talk to your customers and your team from one place.
 Communicate internally and resolve customer queries efficiently.